-For details, see chapter 8.7, VBoxManage modifyvm, page 118.
+For details, see chapter 8.7, VBoxManage modifyvm, page 129.

-- To control VM operation, use one of the following: - To start a VM that is currently powered off, use VBoxManage startvm; see chapter 8.10, VBoxManage startvm, page 125 for details. - To pause or save a VM that is currently running, use VBoxManage controlvm; see chapter 8.11, VBoxManage controlvm, page 125 for details.
+- To control VM operation, use one of the following: - To start a VM that is currently powered off, use VBoxManage startvm; see chapter 8.10, VBoxManage startvm, page 139 for details. - To pause or save a VM that is currently running or change some of its settings, use VBoxManage controlvm; see chapter 8.11, VBoxManage controlvm, page 139 for details.